nextcloud/end_to_end_encryption_rfc/RFC.md

   - Remove the file-drop field from the metadata JSON.
   - Serialize the resulting JSON alphabetically ordered.
 4. Extract and Build Certificates, for each certificate in the decrypted metadata:
-  - Remove the -----BEGIN CERTIFICATE----- and -----END CERTIFICATE----- markers.
-  - Convert the remaining content to a UTF-8 byte array.
+  - Convert the PEM encoded certificates to x.509
-  - Base64-decode the byte array.
-  - Generate an X509Certificate object from the decoded bytes.
-  - This results in a list of usable X.509 certificates.
 5. Construct Signature Object:
   - Take the Base64-encoded signature received from the server.
   - Decode it into a byte array via Base64 decoding.